 Types of Comments: The City would like to hear your comments regarding community needs, priorities and activities that are identified in the 2018-2019 Annual Action Plan Draft and how the needs of the City's predominantly lower-income households are being addressed.

-How to Review the Plan: The Plan may be viewed in person at the Redmond City Hall Administration office until Tuesday, June 26, 2018 at 5pm or online by clicking here.
+How to Review the Plan: The Plan may be viewed in person at the Redmond City Hall Administration office until Tuesday, June 26, 2018 at 5pm or online here.

 How to Submit Comments: